nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 #### For Windows
 1. To start ClientCare, simply open up the folder where your downloaded `clientcare.jar`.
 2. Next, click on the Address Bar as shown below.
-It should turn !!#b#blue##!! upon clicking.
+It should turn !!blue!! upon clicking.
 ![folder](images/ug/windows%20saveDirectory.png =600x)

 3. Type 'powershell' into the Address Bar and press ENTER on your keyboard